cvansteenburg/odmantic/docs/fields.md

 ## Custom field types
 Exactly in the same way pydantic allows it, it's possible to define custom field types as well with ODMantic ([pydantic: Custom data types](https://pydantic-docs.helpmanual.io/usage/types/#custom-data-types){:target=blank_}).

-Sometimes, it might be required to customize as well the field BSON serialization.
+Sometimes, it might be required to customize the field BSON serialization as well.
 In order to do this, the field class will have to implement the `__bson__` class method.

 ```python linenums="1" hl_lines="13-14 21-26"